-Our Mastery Dashboards give you an up-to-date view of each student's mastery of each topic and skill within a course as a result of students taking curriculum tagged quizzes.
+Our Mastery Dashboards give you an up-to-date view of each student's mastery of each topic and skill within a course.

 This allows you to quickly see where students are struggling and work out where to focus your teaching.
-Then, once you have done some more teaching, just get your students to take another quiz and the mastery dashboards will update to reflect their new levels of understanding.
+After you have carried out some further teaching to address any learning gaps, simply assign your students another quiz and the mastery dashboards will update to reflect their new levels of understanding.

 You can populate your mastery dashboards gradually over time with single skill quizzes designed to test what you have been teaching that week or populate them with end of topic or end of term quizzes that cover multiple skills.
 You can combine these two approaches as often and as much as you like and the dashboards will always update to reflect the most recent results.